MetOffice/CDDS/docs/tutorials/json_model_parameter.md

 ## Sub daily streams

-There are one entry for the subdaily streams `subdaily_streams` that contains an array of subdaily streams.
+There is one entry for the subdaily streams `subdaily_streams` that contains an array of subdaily streams.

 ??? example
     ```json